FEBRUARY 21 - BIRTHS

 Bacteriology laboratory

-In 1887, the first U.S. institutional bacteriology laboratory was incorporated, the Hoagland Laboratory of Brooklyn, N.Y., founded by Dr. Cornelius N. Hoagland for original medical research.
-It was established at 335 Henry Street at a cost exceeding $100,000 and $50,000 more in an endowment fund.
+In 1887, the first U.S. institutional* bacteriology laboratory was incorporated, the Hoagland Laboratory of Brooklyn, N.Y., founded by Dr. Cornelius N. Hoagland for original medical research.
+He paid over $100,00 to build and equip it at 335 Henry Street (opposite Long Island College Hospital) and gave a $50,000 endowment..
 His wealth came from ownership, with his brother, of the Royal Baking Powder Company.
-The laboratory opened in Feb 1889, with special departments in physiology and bacteriology, the cost, with equipments.
+The laboratory opened in 1888, with special departments in physiology and bacteriology.
 Its first director was Dr George Miller Sternberg, who identified the microbe of pneumonia in saliva.
-(Private bacteriological laboratories had been established earlier by individual physicians.)*
+It lasted 25 years before financial failure.
+The building was later destroyed by fire and demolished. (*Private bacteriological labs had been established earlier by individual physicians.)« more

 First U.S. telephone directory